fabianlukas/Shamem/README.md

 path_out = "data_ana001"

 # ana_002.m
-This script averages experiment data per subcategory and saves result as a table
+This script averages experiment data per subcategory and saves result as a table.
+Output files serve as input data for the ANOVAs and chi-squared test in SPSS

 path_in  = "data_ana001"<br />
 path_out = "data_ana002"

 # ana_003.m
-This script averages over each type (criminal, spy, neutral) and serves as generating input data for the ANOVA
+This script averages over each type (criminal, spy, neutral)

 path_in  = "data_ana002"<br />
 path_out = "data_ana003"